appacademy/Module-1-Resources/w2/d1/README.md

 `filter`

-- Hey there `filter` Robo who's attached to an array.
+- Hey there `filter` method who's attached to an array.
 - Here's a function.
 - First, I'd like you to create a new array.
 - Then, for each element that is in your array\